pcosmos.ca

 closelib(handle)

-Ends the access to a .dll file on Windows or to a .so file son Linux.
+Ends the access to a .dll file on Windows, to a .so file son Linux or to a .dylib file on Mac OS.
 The parameter is a handle obtained with the openlib function.
-On Windows, the returned value is one (1) in case of success, while on Linux, the returned value is zero in case of success.
+On Windows, the returned value is one (1) in case of success, while on Linux and Mac OS, the returned value is zero in case of success.

 cls()